CristianBuca/MS4_MotoStyle/README.md

     - contexts.py - Defines cart context to be accessible outside the cart app
     - urls.py - Routes used by the views in the cart app
     - views.py - Defines all the views in the cart app
-    - test_views.py - unit tests for the views in the cart app
+    - test_views.py - Unit tests for the views in the cart app

 * checkout app:
     - static/checkout folder: